Bright and Dark Helices of Light: Applications, conclusions and outlook

 Filtering of handed molecules, through a membrane with photo-lithographically etched helical holes or via handedness-sensitive trapping in solution, might become possible.

 For the manipulation of ultra-cold gas clouds via the optical dipole force, dark (blue-detuned) and bright (red-detuned~\cite{Bhattacharya_OC07}) helical beams may turn out to be useful~\cite{Chu_RMP98}.

-The helices can be made to intertwine, opening up the possibility of studying intertwined transport.
+The fact that helices can be made to intertwine, see section~\ref{sec_2_interference}, opens up the possibility of studying intertwined transport.
 In the presence of gravity or other uniform force fields a helix that is tilted away from vertical by more than its pitch angle can potentially serve as a micros\-copic Archimedean-screw transporter~\cite{Kuhr_SCI95} or a helical ratchet-potential.
-Transport along helices is expected to show localization behaviour~\cite{Gaididei_NJP05,Exner_PLA07} and other interesting quantum-transport phenomena~\cite{Qi_Arxiv08}.
+Transport along helices is expected to show localization behaviour~\cite{Gaididei_NJP05,Exner_PLA07} and other interesting quantum-transport phenomena~\cite{Qi_PRB09}.